 I am told that many people do not understand "proclaiming Christ's Lordship".
-So some Christians tell me.
+Some Christians tell me so.
 However, I have heard this only from Christians.
 Non-Christians have not said this to me in my 13 years of involvement with the Scottish Christian Party "Proclaiming Christ's Lordship".
 If people do not understand Christ's Lordship, then it …

 Belief and the truth